 I was right.

+It felt awesome right from the get-go with a super friendly, super positive crowd.
 What British summer festival is complete without a few heavy downpours to make everyone huddle for shelter anywhere they can?
 This wedding was no exception - it turned out ok.

+Their marquee ceremony, decorated with those orange flowers, had a friendly, joyous, intimate vibe.
 Being my first Sikh wedding, I soaked it all up.
 Every wedding fascinates me, but no matter what the timeline, level of fancy or where, at it’s core, it’s two people coming together, and often two families.
 There’s something timeless and ancient about it all.

 Forced to use one sentence to describe their day, it would go like this.
 Marquee, flowers, colour, confetti, kebabs, boozing, hugs, laughing, portraits, more drinking, more laughing, more hugging, dancing, and drumming and more dancing.

 They opted for a super short portraits session, (like 5 mins) preferring more group portraits with their mates and families.
 Between you and me, I think your group shots benefit from everyone spending a bit of time at the bar beforehand.
-It’s a good remedy against stiff group shots, it adds a of bit hilarity to it all and makes the whole thing a bit more unstaged.
+It’s a good remedy against stiff group shots, it adds a bit hilarity to it all and makes the whole thing a bit more unstaged.

 To sum it all up then, marquee weddings can be major fun.
 They created their own little enclave in a field and had it all to themselves.
 Chhaya and Joe put thought into their guest’s experience and spent cash on things that mattered to them - people having a wonderful time.

-The entertainment, food and location were all top notch.
-If your budget stretches to a live sax or a bongo player to complement your DJ.
-Do it.
-Your dance floor will be loud, hot, sweaty and rammed all night.
+The entertainment, food and location were all top-notch.
+If your budget stretches to a live sax or a bongo player to compliment your DJ.